Video: IP addresses and privacy explained

 - ZIP/Postal code

-The websites you visit can gather even more information about you.
+Anytime you visit a website, it can potentially gather even more information about you.
 By combining your IP address with other information gleaned from metadata, cookies, trackers, and browser-fingerprinting tactics, website owners, marketers, and advertisers can build quite a thorough profile about you.

-They can piece together your location, what websites you’re visiting, what you’re interested in, what files you’re torrenting, who you’re communicating with, etc., and present you with targeted content and advertisements—or sell your data to the highest bidder.
+They can piece together your location, what websites you’re visiting, what you’re interested in, what you're downloading, and who you’re talking to, and then present you with targeted content and advertisements—or sell your data to the highest bidder.

-In countries like Australia and the UK, ISPs are required to maintain logs of your browsing activity and hand them over to countless government agencies without a warrant.
+In countries like Australia and the UK, ISPs are actually required to maintain logs of your browsing activity and hand them over to countless government agencies without a warrant.
 If you’re browsing websites that aren’t HTTPS-secured, your ISP can see the individual unencrypted webpages you’re visiting.

 Even if you’re browsing websites that are HTTPS-secured, your ISP can still monitor the domains you’re visiting (but not the individual pages).

 Secure a private connection with ExpressVPN

-ExpressVPN utilizes 2,000+ servers in 94 countries to provide a truly free and private internet experience.
+ExpressVPN operates servers in 94 countries to provide a truly free and private internet experience.

-A strict policy to keep no activity and no connection logs ensures that no one can see what you browse online, and best-in-class 256-bit encryption means your data is as secure as it can be.
+Thanks to a strict policy to keep no activity and no connection logs, your online activity is anonymized and private, and best-in-class 256-bit encryption means your data is as secure as it can be.